jakegut/til/go/net-conn.md

 }
 ```

 The idea was to respond with `PONG` (in [RESP](https://redis.io/docs/reference/protocol-spec/#resp-simple-strings)) if we received something from the client.
-However, the tutorial assumed `conn.Read(...)` blocked until it actually received something, but that wasn't the case.
+However, the tutorial assumed `conn.Read(...)` blocked until it received something, but that wasn't the case.

 To solve this I tried getting the `n` value from `conn.Read(...)`, which I assumed is the number of bytes received.
-If we recieved no bytes we continue.
+If we receive no bytes we continue.

 ```go
 func main() {